StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 ]
 ```

-Each object in this array represents a single Monitor result - usually, it is a one to one mapping between a specific metrics' time series and a topology element, but in general it is possible to express many-to-one mappings as well.
+Each object in this array represents a single monitor result - usually, it is a one to one mapping between a specific metrics' time series and a topology element, but in general it is possible to express many-to-one mappings as well.
 The supported fields are:
-- `id` - the identifier for this concrete Monitor result, it is used to deduplicate results arriving from different sources of computation,
+- `id` - the identifier for this concrete monitor result, it is used to deduplicate results arriving from different sources of computation,
 - `topologyIdentifier` - indicates to which Topology element this result "belongs",
 - `state` - indicates the resulting health state of the validation rule,
-- `displayTimeSeries` - an optional configuration of chart(s) that will be displayed on the StackState interface together with the Monitor result.
+- `displayTimeSeries` - an optional configuration of chart(s) that will be displayed on the StackState interface together with the monitor result.

-The `displayTimeSeries` field can optionally be used to instrument StackState to display a helpful metric chart (or multiple charts) together with the Monitor result.
+The `displayTimeSeries` field can optionally be used to instrument StackState to display a helpful metric chart (or multiple charts) together with the monitor result.
 It is expected to be an array of JSON-encoded objects of type `DisplayTimeSeries` of the following shape:

 ```groovy
 [